 - the level of interest in your product

-- the ability of suppliers in the market to influence your business
+- the ability of customers, buyers or suppliers in the market to influence your business

 - barriers to entry, such as government restrictions or limited distribution